cmu-csd-phd/csd-blog/website/content/2026/restless-bandits.md

 $$
 This problem imposes an additional budget constraint, requiring this arm to be active for no more than \\(\alpha\\) fraction of the time in the long run.
 This budget constraint is a relaxed version of the every-time-step constraint in restelss bandits.
-By adding this relaxed constraint, we hope to make this sub-problem closer to the original problem, while still being easy to solve.
+By adding this relaxed constraint, we hope to make this sub-problem closer to the original problem, while still being EASY to solve.

 For the Flappy Bird example, suppose \\(\alpha = k/(k+m)\\), it is not hard to see that the optimal solution \\(\bar{\pi}^\*\\) for this budget-constrained single-armed problem is given by
 <span id="eq:single-arm-with-constraint"></span>